Far-Beyond-Pulsar/blog/public/posts/2026-08-02-quasar-spatial-audio-engine.md

 }
 ```

-Three implementations exist. `HardwareAcceleratorStub` is a no-op placeholder.
-It returns dummy results.
+Three implementations exist.

+`HardwareAcceleratorStub` returns dummy coefficients.
 Inverse-distance attenuation, no early reflections, a fixed 0.5-second RT60.
-It exists so the engine compiles and runs without any real backend selected.
+The engine compiles and runs without any real backend selected.
+Useful for testing.
+Useful for platforms where no compute backend is available yet.

 `CpuSimdComputeBackend` is the production CPU path.
-At construction it builds a BVH from the scene's triangle mesh using the surface area heuristic:
+It builds a BVH from the scene's triangle mesh using the surface area heuristic.

 ```
 For each axis (X, Y, Z):